DigiUsher Briefing

 1. Cloud and AI Spend Are Enterprise Financial Variables — Not Just IT Costs

-• According to Deloitte, cloud and AI costs now behave like depreciable assets, with consumption patterns, utilization profiles, and ROI cycles that must be forecasted, governed, and optimized.
+Deloitte notes that cloud and AI costs now behave like depreciable assets, with consumption patterns, utilisation profiles, and ROI cycles that must be forecasted, governed, and optimised.

 Cloud and AI are now economic amplifiers.
 If a cloud application scales efficiently, an enterprise gains competitive speed without compromising margins.
 If it doesn’t, cost overruns can erode profitability faster than traditional capital inefficiencies.